 EV insurance - Challenges faced & essential tips to overcome

-As an owner of an EV, there are quite a few challenges one faces in terms of insurance, including a lack of trained EV adjusters, few insurers with tailored policies, limited awareness about EV-specific risks, among others.
+As an owner of an EV, there are several challenges to face in terms of insurance, including a lack of trained EV adjusters, limited insurers offering tailored policies, and limited awareness of EV-specific risks, among others.

-While all problems can not be tackled 100%, here are a few tips and tricks that you can adopt to make your life easy and hassle-free as an EV policyholder.
+While all problems cannot be tackled 100%, here are a few tips and tricks that you can adopt to make your life easier and hassle-free as an EV policyholder.

-Look for an EV insurance provider offering battery protection, charger & charging infrastructure coverage, and 24/7 claims & towing service.
+Look for an EV insurance provider that offers battery protection, charger and charging infrastructure coverage, and 24/7 claims and towing services.

-Reduce your EV insurance premium by installing anti-theft devices in your EV, only using certified EV charging gear, comparing quotes, and taking defensive driving courses.
+Reduce your EV insurance premium by installing anti-theft devices in your EV, using only certified EV charging equipment, comparing quotes, and taking defensive driving courses.

 Bottom line

-Electric vehicles are a rage these days, and Filipinos are not afraid to make them a part of their lives.
-Now, with the EVs making it to the mainstream auto market, the insurance around them has also evolved to match the specific needs.
+Electric vehicles are in high demand these days, and Filipinos are not afraid to incorporate them into their lives.
+Now that EVs are entering the mainstream auto market, the insurance surrounding them has also evolved to meet their specific needs.
 The insurance companies have quickly adapted to this new, growing demand; however, EV insurance in the country still has room for improvement.
-If you are someone who is considering making a switch to an EV or is already driving one, this is the perfect opportunity to understand EV insurance options, rates, and get protection that suits your futuristic riding choice.
+Suppose you are considering switching to an EV or are already driving one.
+In that case, this is the perfect opportunity to understand EV insurance options, rates, and get protection that suits your futuristic driving choice.

 FAQs